pasqualerossi/pasqualerossi/README.md

 # :bell: Announcement

-### :pause_button: Temporary Pause On This GitHub Account, no new updates will be made for the month of July 2023.
+### :pause_button: Temporary Pause On This GitHub Account.

+Due to unexcepted personal circumstances, no new updates will be made for the month of July 2023.

 <br>
 <br>